apache/kyuubi-website/src/en/new_pmc_member_process.md

   https://www.apache.org/foundation/how-it-works.html
   https://www.apache.org/dev/

-The incubator also has some useful information for new PMC in incubating projects: https://incubator.apache.org/guides/committer.html https://incubator.apache.org/guides/ppmc.html
+The incubator also has some useful information for new PPMC in incubating projects: https://incubator.apache.org/guides/committer.html https://incubator.apache.org/guides/ppmc.html

-Just as before you became a PMC member, participation in any ASF community requires adherence to the ASF Code of Conduct: https://www.apache.org/foundation/policies/conduct.html
+Just as before you became a PPMC member, participation in any ASF community requires adherence to the ASF Code of Conduct: https://www.apache.org/foundation/policies/conduct.html